FarisAyub/IBMS/README.md

 - **Personalized Recommendations**: Suggests insurance policies based on user preferences, likes/dislikes, and ratings.
 - **User-Broker Interaction**: Enables customers to contact brokers for advice and filter policies based on selected preferences.
-- **Admin Dashboard**: Allows brokers to manage policies and site content via with a user-friendly interface, eliminating the need for direct database access or programming knowledge.
+- **Admin Dashboard**: Allows brokers to manage policies and site content via a user-friendly interface, eliminating the need for direct database access or programming knowledge.

 ## Tech Stack